Tailed Radio Galaxies from the TIFR GMRT Sky Survey: Introduction

-Tailed sources are generally found in the dynamical, active and X-ray intense region of the galaxy rich clusters \citep{Bur81, Od85}.
+Tailed sources are generally found in the dynamical, active, and X-ray intense regions of the rich clusters \citep{Bur81, Od85}.
 It is considered that the ram pressure associated with the dynamical interaction of the host galaxy with the dense intercluster medium (ICM; assumed to be at rest) causes the radio jets to bend in the reverse direction of motion, away from the cluster centre \citep{Beg79, Val81, Baa85}.
-The degree of bending depends on the velocity of the host galaxies.
-The NAT sources are found towards the edge of the associated cluster whether the WAT sources are generally found close to the gravitational centre of the clusters \citep{Qui82}.
-The ram pressure explanation of jet bending does not hold for the WAT sources as they move very slowly than the NATs \citep{Bur82a}.
+The degree of bending depends on the velocity of the host galaxies \citep{Sr20}.
+The NAT sources are found towards the edge of the associated cluster, while the WAT sources are generally found close to the gravitational centre of the clusters \citep{Qui82}.
+The ram pressure explanation of jet bending does not hold for the WAT sources as they move very slowly compared to the NATs \citep{Bur82a}.
 The WAT morphology is believed to cause by strong intercluster wind \citep{Bu86}, in some literature it is attributed to the electromagnetic interaction of the non-neutral jet with the ICM magnetic field \citep{Elk84}.
-Tailed radio sources can be used to trace clusters and high redshift systems \citep{Bla00, Bla03, Smo07}; to investigate inner cluster environment \citep{Dou11, Win11, Bla01}; to study cluster magnetic field \citep{Fer99}; to study the interaction of the jet with intercluster medium and to study the evolution of galaxies and galactic dynamics \citep{Pin92}.

-\citet{Od85} have identified 57 tailed sources in the directions of different galaxy clusters using the A and B configurations of the VLA at $20$ cm.
-This sample of 57 sources includes $41$ NATs, $9$ WATs and $7$ sources with complex morphologies. \citet{Odn90} identified 11 WATs in $20$ cm using VLA in A and C configuration.
-Detail study of big WAT 1919+479 is presented in \citet{Pi98}.
-Six other WATs are found in the ATLAS field in 1.4 GHz using ATCA \citep{Mao2010}.
-NGC 1265 is a well studied NAT source \citep{Xu99}.
-Around 1600 sources are identified as possible `tailed' candidates using a pattern recognition algorithm \citep{Pro16} using the NRAO VLA Sky Survey (NVSS; \citet{Con98}) at 1.4 GHz.